javiertlopez/idlemux/README.md

 ### Go Version Compatibility

-This project is tested against the latest two Go versions (currently 1.23 and 1.24).
-We use GitHub Actions to ensure compatibility with these versions.
+This project requires Go 1.25 or later.
+We use GitHub Actions to test against supported Go versions.

 ### Building with Version Information